mozilla/pontoon/specs/0119-transactional-emails.md

 1. Contributor role
 2. At least 1 non-ML translation submitted
-3. No log in for 6 months
+3. No login for 6 months
 4. Has not received inactive account reminder in the past

 #### Template